TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/marble/README.md

 curl -X GET "http://localhost:8989/marble/rangepage?startKey=marble21&endKey=marble27&pageSize=3&bookmark=marble5"
 ```

+You can use couchdb UI to view the current states via [http://localhost:5984/_utils](http://localhost:5984/_utils)

 ## Notes on GraphQL service

 The previous step `make package` generated a `GraphQL` schema file [`metadata.gql`](contract-metadata/metadata.gql), which can be used to implement a GraphQL service to invoke the `marble` chaincode.
 Refer to the [`equipment sample`](../equipment) for steps of creating a GraphQL service with zero-code.